 Wire shafts are more flexible than other materials, so be sure to take that into consideration when choosing the right type for your needs.
 Additionally, they should not be used in any environments where conductivity might pose a risk.

-What Swab Shaft Do You Need?
+What Swab Handle Do You Need?

 With so many different options available, it can be challenging to know which type of applicator shaft is best for your needs.

 - How durable do you need the applicators to be?

 Choose among the following purposes: critical environments, fiber optic cleaning, forensics, gun cleaning, print head cleaning, sign machine cleaning, and crafts and hobbies.

-A broad range of sterile swabs intended specifically for healthcare environments is also available.
+A broad range of sterile swabs intended for healthcare environments is also available.
 For convenience, many types of swabs can also be purchased in varying quantities.